shankypedia/one-dark-shell/README.md

 ## Overview

-One-Dark-Shell is a unique terminal-based portfolio that combines the aesthetics of the One Dark theme with an interactive command-line interface.
+One-Dark Shell is a unique terminal-based portfolio that combines the aesthetics of the One Dark theme with an interactive command-line interface.
 This project serves as a platform to showcase my personal and professional journey, coding projects, skills, and contact information in a developer-friendly environment.

 ## Available Commands